awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-template-getting-started-prerequisites.md

 Security groups act as firewalls, controlling inbound and outbound traffic to resources\.
 When you use the template to create an Ethererum network on an Amazon ECS cluster, you specify two security groups:
 + A security group for EC2 instances that controls traffic to and from EC2 instances in the cluster
-+ A security group for the Application Load Balancer that controls traffic between the Application Load Balancer and external sources, and between the Application Load Balancer and EC2 instances in the network\.
++ A security group for the Application Load Balancer that controls traffic between the Application Load Balancer, EC2 instances, and the bastion host\.
+You associate this security group with the bastion host as well\.

-**Important**
-In this tutorial, you create security groups that allow simplified access so the tutorial is easier to complete\.
-These security groups are not intended for production environments\.
-In particular, the security group for the Elastic Load Balancer you create here allows inbound traffic from all IP addresses to view Ethereum web interfaces\.
-In addition, you might want to add rules that allow inbound traffic for specific applications and tasks\.
-For example, you might want to add an inbound rule to the security group for EC2 instances that allows inbound SSH traffic from specific IP addresses or ranges, so that you can connect directly to instances using SSH\.
-For more information, see [Amazon EC2 Security Groups for Linux Instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 Each security group has rules that allow communication between the Application Load Balancer and the EC2 instances, as well as other minimum rules\.
 This requires that the security groups reference one another\.
 For this reason, you first create the security groups and then update them with appropriate rules\.